galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >        owner: ubuntu
 >    ```
 >
-> 2. Open `playbook.yml` with your text editor and add the following *before* the Galaxy role:
+> 2. Open `playbook.yml` with your text editor and add the following:
 >
->    - A role for `galaxyproject.postgresql`, run as root (`become: true`).
+>    - A role for `galaxyproject.repos`, run as root (`become: true`).
+This will add the additional repositories that are needed by Galaxy in various places.
+>    - A role for `galaxyproject.postgresql`, run as root.
 This will handle the installation of Postgres.
 >    - A role for `natefoo.postgresql_objects`, run as the postgres user.
 (You will need become/become_user.)
 This role allows for managing databases and users within postgres.
 >
 >    > ### {% icon question %} Question